Coherent extrapolated volition: Variants and alternatives

 A proposed theoretical alternative to CEV is to rely on an artificial superintelligence's superior cognitive capabilities to figure out what is morally right, and let it act accordingly.
 It is also possible to combine both techniques, for instance with the ASI following CEV except when it is morally impermissible.

 In another review, a philosophical analysis explores CEV through the lens of social trust in autonomous systems.
 Drawing on Anthony Giddens' concept of "active trust", the author proposes an evolution of CEV into "Coherent, Extrapolated and Clustered Volition" (CECV).
 This formulation aims to better reflect the moral preferences of diverse cultural groups, thus offering a more pragmatic ethical framework for designing AI systems that earn public trust while accommodating societal diversity.

-Yudkowsky's later view

-Almost immediately after publishing the idea in 2004, Eliezer Yudkowsky himself described the concept as outdated.
-He warned against conflating it with a practical strategy for AI alignment.
-While CEV may serve as a philosophical ideal, Yudkowsky emphasized that real-world alignment mechanisms must grapple with greater complexity, including the difficulty of defining and implementing extrapolated values in a reliable way.